alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_email_template.md

 {% if not wants_supermarket_deliveries and not wants_social_care %}

-Based on what you told us, at the moment you do not help getting supplies or meeting your basic care needs.
+Based on what you told us, at the moment you do not need help getting supplies or meeting your basic care needs.

 {% endif %}